spookylukey/django-views-the-right-way/source/delegation.rst

   CBVs, you will most likely want to continue, and you'll quickly find yourself rather snarled up.
 You will then have to retrace, and completely restructure your code, working out how to implement for yourself the things the CBVs were doing for you.
-As we mentioned before, the CBV is a :ref:`bad starting point
+Again we find the CBV is a bad :ref:`starting point
-  <bad-starting-point>`.
+  <starting-point>`.